 Photos by Malik Bartholomew (Phrozen Photography) Post Soundtrack: We Are Family The Treme: I selected several sites in Treme and one of the site locations I selected was the underpass of the Claiborne Avenue Bride better known to native New Orleanians as “Under Da Bridge” or “Tha Bridge.”
 This site is extremely important historically and culturally to Black New Orleanians.
 Before the construction of the Claiborne Avenue interstate bridge the street Claiborne Avenue was home to the downtown […]

-Photos by Patrick Melon Post Soundtrack – Say It Loud (James Brown) Lot by Dbl Blk Cafe: This location is a place central to downtown New Orleans.
+Photos by Patrick Melon *NOTE: We do not recommend working with Patrick Melon based on multiple allegations of sexual assault*.
+Photos have also been removed.
+Post Soundtrack – Say It Loud (James Brown) Lot by Dbl Blk Cafe: This location is a place central to downtown New Orleans.
 It made sense to get some of the urban grit that makes any industrialized city recognizable as such.
-With the golden beams of the sun creating amazing highlight I was able to create a lot of contrast between my subjects and their environment.
+With the golden beams of the sun creating amazing highlight I […]

-Photos by Patrick Melon Post Soundtrack – You Must Learn (KRS1) Crescent Park: Crescent Park has a beautiful cityscape in the background showing the layout of the central business district.
+Photos by Patrick Melon *NOTE: We do not recommend working with Patrick Melon based on multiple allegations of sexual assault*.
+Photos have also been removed.
+Post Soundtrack – You Must Learn (KRS1) Crescent Park: Crescent Park has a beautiful cityscape in the background showing the layout of the central business district.
 Its simple and clean cut design in stone is appealing to me in and of itself.
-My subjects wore their more easily identifiable ‘ethnic’ clothing in this area which I feel is fitting considering the existence of the park.
-Although the area is beautiful and I certainly appreciate it, […]
+My subjects wore their more easily identifiable ‘ethnic’ clothing in this area […]

 Photos by danielle c miles Post Soundtrack – “Ambidextrous” Be Steadwell The Corner: Corners, neutral grounds, stoops, shade trees and corner stores have long been cornerstones in Black communities across the nnorld.
 From the exchange of neighborhood gossip to political debates, dominos, chess games on legless tables balanced on the knees of the players, to the trading of goods and services beneath signs that scream “NO LOITERING!”– which is perceived as more of a request than […]